 As you may already know I grew up in Alabama.
-Down south we have lots of traditions and superstitions for pretty much all of the holidays and New Year’s is no different.
+Down south we have lots of traditions and superstitions for pretty much all of the holidays and New Year's is no different.
 When I was growing up we feasted on black eyed peas at the start of every year because they are thought to bring prosperity in the year to come.
-Truth be told, I’m not a huge fan of black eyed peas straight up, but when you wiz them up into a smoky black eyed pea hummus like this I am totally on board!
+There was always a new black eyed pea recipe to try.
+Truth be told, I'm not a huge fan of black eyed peas straight up, but when you wiz them up into a smoky black eyed pea hummus like this I am totally on board!

 We love this spread served with crackers, but it is straight up magical as a schmear for sandwiches or on top of a tostada with our jammy Instant Pot Collard Greens!

 Don’t forget to rate the recipe and let me know what you think about this Smoky Black Eyed Pea Hummus in the comments below.
 I just love hearing from you.
 Your reviews/comments really help other people that visit This Mess is Ours!

 - Prep Time: 10 mins

 - 2 garlic cloves, peeled